Causes of Early Onset Scoliosis

 - There are other conditions and syndromes that have a high risk for developing scoliosis that are not associated with muscles or nerves.
 Some of these conditions affect the bones such as osteogenesis imperfecta (brittle bone disease).
 Other conditions affect connective tissues.
 Examples of connective tissue disoprders that are associated with scoliosis are arthrogryposis, Ehlers-Danlos syndrome, or Marfan syndrome.
 Certain conditions are associated with spinal deformity but it is not exactly known how they affect the spine.
 These conditions include neurofibromatosis and a group of conditions called the muccopolysaccharidosis (i.e. Hurler Syndrome).

 - Congenital Scoliosis

 - Congenital scoliosis is a condition that is not technically an early onset scoliosis subset but rather its own category.
 This is because the age of onset is prenatal and not between 0 and 5.
 In this condition, one or more bones in the spine are severely malformed or missing.
 Spinal deformities in these patients have different treatments and prognoses based on the severity of deformation of the bone or bones, the pattern of deformity and whether the abnormal bones become more deformed as the child grows.
 Congenital scoliosis and congenital kyphosis cannot be corrected with bracing or casting.
 Bracing and casting, however, may be recommended for patients with congenital scoliosis and kyphosis as a means to delay progression allowing for growth and development prior to surgery.
 If the curves are large enough and/or worsening, the only treatments involve surgery.
 Fortunately, many of these patients never get worse and therefore never need surgery.
-If your child has this condition, it is important that you discuss an evaluation of your child’s kidneys and heart since there are often problems in these areas too.

 - Idiopathic Scoliosis